pico-cs/firmware/protocol.md

 #### cl [t|f]

     Returns or sets the value for the internal Pico led where
-    - t sets the led on is the command staion is enabled
+    - t sets the led on if the command station is enabled
     - f sets the led off.

    ***